 We also co-funded a report by the Smith Institute: The local Living Wage dividend: An analysis of the impact of the Living Wage on ten city regions.

-The Trust is now engaging in a deeper exploration of the connections between being paid the Living Wage and its impact on health through a series of related research reports focused on the Living Wage Places initiative.
-We will be publishing more on this in Autumn 2022.
+The Trust is now engaging in a deeper exploration of the connections between being paid the Living Wage and its impact on health through a series of related research reports.
+We will be publishing more on this in 2023.